Robin Croucher

 Robin Croucher is a Canadian politician who was elected to the Legislative Assembly of Prince Edward Island in the 2023 provincial election.
 Croucher represents Souris-Elmira as a Progressive Conservative.
 He worked as a Primary Care Paramedic with Island EMS since 2011, prior to the election, and also owns a mechanical company titled AutoMedic.

+Before entering cabinet, Croucher served on the standing committees of Education and Economic Growth as an Observing Member, as well as Health and Social Development as a Committee Member.